 Dr Timmis has produced a list of Frequently Asked Questions, which you can find in the Useful Links area or by clicking here

-We can also send your prescription to the pharmacy electronically, avoiding the need to collect a paper prescription from the surgery.
-Just tell us which pharmacy you would like us to send it to.
+We will send your prescription to the pharmacy electronically.
+Just tell us which pharmacy you would like us to use.

-Due to an increase in demand, we would now ask you to allow 3 working days before collecting your prescription.
+Due to an increase in demand, please allow 3 working days before collecting your prescription.

 Sending Photos to the Surgery by Email:

-It is sometimes helpful to send a photo to us to help teh clinician further assess your symptoms.
+It is sometimes helpful to send a photo to us to help the clinician further assess your symptoms.
 For important information about this process and the email address to use, please click here.